 Once you have been granted an ALHL you will also get a notification about the taxes owed to the Government of Anguilla in order for the property transfer to go ahead.
 These correspond to a standard 5% Stamp Duty and an additional Transfer Tax.
 Officially the Transfer Tax in Anguilla stands at 12.5% of the value of the property (excluding commissions, furniture, art, cars or any additional items) but since 2017 a reduction has been in place for both built and undeveloped property.
 Currently the Transfer Tax for built properties has been set at 5%, while undeveloped land is taxed as 6.25%.
 This means you will have to pay 10% tax altogether on the value of your built property ahead of the transfer being finalized, and a total of 11.25% if you are purchasing barren land.
 While this significant reduction in the real estate taxes has been in place for several years, it is generally regarded as a temporary measure to incentivise the market, which makes it especially attractive to invest in Anguilla while this attractive policy is in place.

 Anguillan law stipulates certain limitations to buying property, most notably the fact that beachfront land, which is highly coveted and rarely for sale, can only be purchased for commercial purposes, although a combined private and commercial strategy can be used to circumvent this hurdle.
 Additionally, there is a cap of half an acre on foreign individuals buying undeveloped land, and you are not allowed to keep newly acquired land undeveloped.
 To this end, the Government of Anguilla demands a 10% deposit on the value of the land once the transfer is finalised, which is restituted to the proprietor once the project previously approved by the Planning Board of Lands and Surveys is completed.
-Private building projects must be completed within 18 months of approval.
+Private building projects must be commenced within 30 months of approval.

 Building in Anguilla is not a cheap enterprise but experience tells us that more often than not cutting corners will end up being even costlier than playing by the book.
 Each project will have specific characteristics of its own so it’s hard to give an estimate with any degree of certainty, but as a general rule you should calculate construction costs at approximately US $300/sq ft.
 You should also bear in mind that budgets are more often than not overshot in Anguilla.
 A productive approach is to aim to keep the overflow to a minimum, rather than prevent it altogether.